Frequently Asked Questions

 Can I take food and drink into my examination?

-Except for medical reasons agreed by the Disability and Dyslexia Service, Students may not bring food or drink, other than bottled still water, into an examination room.
+Except for medical reasons agreed by the Disability and Dyslexia Service, Students may not bring food or drink, other than still water in a clear bottle, into an examination room.
 Any other food or drink taken into an examination room will be confiscated by the invigilator.

 What if I feel ill before my exam?